scylladb/scylla-cdc-source-connector/README.md

 ## Overview

-*The current version of Scylla CDC Source Connector is supported as a preview release.*

 Scylla CDC Source Connector is a source connector capturing row-level changes in the tables of a Scylla cluster.
 It is a Debezium connector, compatible with Kafka Connect (with Kafka 2.6.0+) and built on top of scylla-cdc-java library.

 The connector reads the CDC log for specified tables and produces Kafka messages for each row-level `INSERT`, `UPDATE` or `DELETE` operation.
 The connector is able to split reading the CDC log accross multiple processes: the connector can start a separate Kafka Connect task for reading each [Vnode of Scylla cluster](https://docs.scylladb.com/architecture/ringarchitecture/) allowing for high throughput.
 You can limit the number of started tasks by using `tasks.max` property.